 14 February 2024

-After being contacted to help raise awareness for a relatively newly discovered condition called Retrograde Cricopharyngeal Dysfunction (RCPD) - the inability to burp - our communications officer Jess Shankland realised that the meeting she was about to have could be life changing, as she explains below.
+After being contacted to help raise awareness for a relatively newly discovered condition called Retrograde Cricopharyngeal Dysfunction (RCPD) - the inability to burp - our communications officer realised that the meeting she was about to have could be life changing, as she explains below.

 Burping is typically considered a rude thing to do, so the fact that I don't burp has never been an issue.
 In fact, I always saw it as a bit of a flex, that was until I was approached by Mr Yakubu Karagama, an internationally renowned laryngologist at Guy’s and St Thomas' NHS Foundation Trust, with a specialist interest in raising awareness around the condition RCPD - the inability to burp.